 – Japanese American Presence on Vashon and the region including the experiences, contributions and culture of Japanese immigrants and their descendants including post-war Nikkei-Americans

 – Social Justice and Human Rights, with a special focus on past and present day issues related to immigrants of ALL origins to the United States

-FoM has considerable amounts of money for capital improvements to the Mukai house and Japanese Garden from our amazing public partners.
-We expect to finish restoration of these components by the end of 2018.
-In 2019 going forward, the house and garden will be open to the public with featured events, parties, picnics, workshops, and general garden picnics and strolls.
+FoM has assembled funding for capital improvements to the Mukai house and Japanese garden, thanks to our amazing public partners.
+We expect to finish restoration of these soon.
+Already, the house and garden are open to the public with featured events, parties, picnics, workshops, and general garden strolls.